 We have a large selection of serviced apartments in Berlin.
 Amongst these apartments is Berlin Hackescher Markt Aparhotel.
 With the option of a studio, one or two bedroom apartments all of them come with kitchenettes.
 They also feature an onsite restaurant and café.

-Located in Berlin is Otto Braun Strasse Apartments.
+Also located in Berlin, and a must for our Berlin city guide, is Otto Braun Strasse Apartments.
 These stunning apartments come as senior, junior or half room suites and all come with kitchenettes.
 The studio apartments are spacious and open plan with living and sleeping areas separated by sliding glass doors.